Consumer consent and authorisation

 To ensure that the notice is easy to understand and authorisation can be given voluntarily, a data holder must not:

-- add any requirements to the authorisation process beyond what is set out in the data standards and the rules
+- add any requirements to the authorisation process beyond what is set out in the data standards and the CDR Rules

-- provide or request additional information during the authorisation process beyond what is specified in the data standards and the CDR rules, or
+- provide or request additional information during the authorisation process beyond what is specified in the data standards and the CDR Rules

 Refusing to seek an authorisation

-A data holder can refuse to seek authorisation to disclose CDR data, but only in the following circumstances:
+A data holder can refuse to seek authorisation or an amendment to authorisation to disclose CDR data, but only in the following circumstances:

 - to prevent physical or financial harm or abuse

-- where there are reasonable grounds to believe disclosure of the data could adversely impact the security, stability or integrity of the Register of Accredited Persons or the data holder’s ICT systems, or
+- where there are reasonable grounds to believe disclosure of the data could adversely impact the security, stability or integrity of the Register of Accredited Persons or the data holder’s ICT systems

-If a data holder refuses to disclose CDR data, they must inform the accredited data recipient of their refusal.
+If a data holder refuses to disclose CDR data for a reason outlined above, they must inform the ADR of their refusal.